philbooth/bfj/README.md

 * `bfj.events.error`
   indicates that
+  an error has occurred.
+  The error may be due to
   a circular reference
-  was encountered
-  in the data.
+  encountered in the data
+  or caught from one of the event handlers in user code.
   The listener
   will be passed
   the `Error` instance